-The Bella Abzug Leadership Institute (BALI) a 501-c-3 not for profit leadership training organization formed in 2004, for young women whose mission is to “inspire young women and girls to lead the future.”
-The Institute works to provide specific skills such as debate, public speaking, critical thinking, evidentiary writing and creative expression as well professional mentoring for middle and high school girls and college level women.
-BALI insists that girls and young women become the proactive, principled and visionary leaders of today and tomorrow in all professional sectors and in civic life.
+Liz is the Founder and President of the Bella Abzug Leadership Institute (BALI) a 501-c-3 not for profit leadership training organization formed in 2005, with a mission to “inspire young women and girls to lead the future.”
+The Institute works to provide specific skills such as debate, public speaking, and professional mentoring for middle school and high school girls and college level women.

-As a national public affairs and strategic consultant, professor, lawyer and candidate for New York City elective office, Ms. Abzug has been a professional involved in many fields including politics, economic and urban development and human rights.
-She is an Professor in Urban Studies and Women and Leadership at Barnard College /Columbia University where she teaches courses on American Cities, urban economic development and community building.
-She was the sole Professor for and who developed the Kenneth Cole Community Engagement and Social Action course at Columbia University.
+As a national public affairs and strategic consultant, professor, lobbyist and candidate for New York City elective office, Ms. Abzug has been a professional involved in many fields including politics, economic and urban development and human rights.
+She is a Professor in Urban Studies and Women and Leadership at Barnard College /Columbia University where she teaches courses on American Cities, Comunity Building and Economic Development as well as a case studies course she co-developed called Women and Leadership in the 20th and 21st century.

 Liz formed her own national public affairs and management-consulting firm in 1995.
 Her firm provides services in the areas of strategic and business planning, public affairs, management and political consulting, marketing, public relations and lobbying.
 Her clients include small businesses, corporations, not-for-profit organizations state and local governments, foundations and universities.
 She works out of a New York City office and has done consulting in 13 states in different regions of the United States.